 and hence has a capacity to wreak greater havoc.

-now regard the Cold War, for all its apocalyptic menace, as little more
+number of analysts now regard the Cold War, for all its apocalyptic menace,

-than a breather in the fundamental global drama that has been underway
+as little more than a breather in the fundamental global drama that has

-for more than a thousand years, i.e., the clash between the Christian West
+been underway for more than a thousand years, i.e., the clash between the

-century, Russia is today fighting Islamic separatists in Chechnya, and
+of the 19th century, Russia is today fighting Islamic separatists

-the great Western imperial power (now the U.S. rather than Great Britain)
+in Chechnya, and the great Western imperial power (now the U.S. rather

 The difference between